 Our ceiling in terms of price was $1000 since we feel that is about as much money an average reader would be comfortable spending.
 With that said, let’s go over the speakers and later talk about what makes a good monitor in the first place.

-Top 8 Best Studio Monitors On The Market
+8 Best Studio Monitors On The Market

 What we are looking at here is an extremely accurate monitor that brings the type of performance that can be used by professionals of any level.
 Neumann went the full 9 yards with the KH 120 A, both in terms of build quality and components used.
 A good investment that won't let you down.

 Yamaha's HS series have proven to be the workhorse of the affordable class.
 These monitors offer a perfect balance of performance, features, and price.
 The type of response you can count on getting from the HS8 is good enough for both professional and enthusiast applications.
 Another pleasant surprise with the label Yamaha on it.

 Mackie's higher class of monitor speakers brings a very well balanced performance to the table.
 They have pretty much created the best possible monitor you can get in its price range, without sacrificing sound quality in the least.
 This is one of the better value for the money deals available at the moment.